Fun Educational Holiday Activities for Kids

 Learn the Origins of Our Holidays

 All of the holidays we celebrate have rich historical traditions.
-Spend some time learning about the history of winter holidays, and the origins of their various traditions.
+Spend some time learning about the different winter holidays around the world, and the origins of their various traditions.

 Learn About Other Cultures

-Education World has a great list of lessons, recipes, and activities for December holidays from around the world.
-For those who celebrate Christmas, try this idea and create a Venn diagram comparing different cultures’ Christmas traditions.
+Education World has a great list of lessons, recipes, and activities for international December holidays.
+And for Christmas, try this idea and create a Venn diagram comparing different cultures’ Christmas traditions.

 There are so many wonderful books about the holidays.
 If you’re looking for something new to read together, try our list of favorite Christmas books, or these roundups of Hanukkah books, books for kids who celebrate Christmas and Hanukkah, Ramadan picture books, and books about winter and snow.